yurivish/toolkit/sublist/README.md

 A high-performance subject-based routing mechanism with wildcard support, extracted from the [NATS server](https://github.com/nats-io/nats-server) implementation and last synced with the nats-server main branch in November 2025.

+Pairs well with the stree package, also ported from the NATS server, whichi allows efficient access to per-subject state using wildcard queries over subjects.
+In the stree, keys are always literal, but queries can use wildcards.
+This is the inverse of sublist, where subscriptions can have wildcards but published subjects are literal.

 [Sublist docs](https://pkg.go.dev/github.com/nats-io/nats-server/v2@v2.11.6/server#Sublist)

 I manually ported the sublist itself abd ported the tests with Claude's assistance, then compared both the sublist and the tests to the implementation in the NATS server repo using [Beyond Compare](https://www.scootersoftware.com/):